howl-anderson/vimapt/README.md

 Vimapt
 ===

-Vimapt is a vim package manager, "vimapt" is the abbreviate of "Vim's Advantage Package Tools".
+Vimapt is a vim package manager, "vimapt" is the abbreviate of "Vim's Advanced Package Tool".

 ## Feature ##
 ### Genuine package solution for Vim-like editor